Atlantic Lottery Corporation: Red Shores

-Red Shores offers only Casino on Prince Edward Island, with the Racetrack and Casino at Charlottetown Driving Park offering over 150 slots, Blackjack, UTH, Baccarat, Roulette and a private Poker Room.
-Red Shores Summerside location offers a gaming floor with a mix of slots and VLT’s.
+Red Shores is the only casino on Prince Edward Island, with the Racetrack and Casino at Charlottetown Driving Park offering over 150 slots, Blackjack, UTH, Baccarat, Roulette and a private Poker Room.
+Red Shores' Summerside location offers a gaming floor with 30 VLT machines.

-Red Shores Charlottetown and Summerside showcase a major part of P.E.I.’s heritage – harness racing.
-Thanks to a partnership with Bell Aliant, harness racing and other live events are livestreamed for fans around the world to enjoy.
-Live streaming broadcasts begin approximately 15 minutes prior to first race Post Time.
+Red Shores Charlottetown and Summerside showcase harness racing, which is live streamed with broadcasts begin approximately 15 minutes prior to first race Post Time.

 Major sponsorships

-Atlantic Lottery sponsors more than 100 community festivals and events across the region every year that celebrate the culture and experiences that make Atlantic Canada unique.
+Atlantic Lottery sponsors more than 100 community festivals and events across the region every year.

-In 2020, the COVID-19 pandemic caused most community festivals and events to be cancelled, meaning Atlantic Lottery’s sponsorship program would not look the same.
-As an alternative, the company launched the Community Proud Contest, which asked Atlantic Canadians to nominate charitable organizations in their communities who they felt were doing important work.
-Three winners in each Atlantic province were selected randomly to receive a one-time donation of $5,000.

-Atlantic Lottery Corporation has supported the Canada Games for over four decades – beginning in 1977 when ALC provided sports bags to every Atlantic Canadian athlete.
-The company continues to partner with Canada Games and will be a major sponsor of the 2023 Canada Winter Games in Prince Edward Island.
+Atlantic Lottery Corporation has supported the Canada Games for over four decades – beginning in 1977 when ALC provided sports bags to every Atlantic Canadian athlete - although no information is yet available about whether this will continue in 2025 when the games come to St John's.

-With a commitment to charitable and not-for-profit support, Atlantic Lottery is a significant contributor to United Way and its agencies across Atlantic Canada, in additional to many other charitable organizations.